 The Last Chance Rock and Roll Bar

 Butchers Diner is Melbourne’s best late-night burger joint, open until 3am Wednesday to Saturday.
-Their all-day menu features some straight up, classic burgers.
+The all-day menu features some straight up, classic burgers.
 Try the trusty egg and maple bacon burger.
 There's also the no-mess, no-fuss cheeseburger with house bacon and aged cheddar.

 This Degraves Street spot is a must for city workers on a lunch budget.
 Grab a Wagyu beef, chicken schnitty or gourmet veggie burger with a soft drink, water or coffee for just $15.90.
 Or try more exotic burgers made from emu, crocodile and kangaroo.
 Whatever you choose, it all goes down well with a creamy thick shake and sweet potato fries.

 Wonky Trolley, in the heart of the North Melbourne shops, does a fine line in burgers.
-We love the Full Trolley, loaded with bacon, egg, cheese, pineapple and salad.
+We love the 'full trolley', loaded with bacon, egg, cheese, pineapple and salad.
 Like it spicy?
-Order the Chilli, cranked up with jalapenos and chipotle mayo.
+Order the chilli, cranked up with jalapenos and chipotle mayo.
 Can’t handle too much bread?
 All burgers here are available as wraps too.

 More top burger joints in Melbourne